Everything You Need to Play Scrabble Junior

 The more young children and students play the game, the more they’ll come to love Scrabble and words games in general.
 As their spelling and word knowledge improves, players can graduate from Scrabble Junior beginner rules to advanced play.
 Before long, they’ll start using a Scrabble word finder while playing the full, traditional game.

 Advanced Level Scrabble Junior Rules

-The character tokens are not needed for advanced level play in Scrabble Junior.
+You do not use character tokens for advanced-level play in Scrabble Junior.

 Choose someone to be the scorekeeper.
 They should be good with basic addition.
 It’s best if you get a pen and paper for this.